 Voice is where the 360 Platform earns its name and where most enterprise deployments will struggle first.

 The pattern that keeps latency within bounds is pre-computation.
-Use Data Cloud Calculated Insights to materialize the customer context the agent will most likely need; account status, open cases, recent transactions; into a Data Graph that the reasoning engine can read without making additional callouts at inference time.
+Use Data Cloud Calculated Insights to materialize the customer context the agent will most likely need (account status, open cases, recent transactions) into a Data Graph that the reasoning engine can read without making additional callouts at inference time.
 This shifts the latency cost from the real-time call path to the batch computation window, where it is invisible to the caller.
+With Salesforce’s expanded model choice on the Atlas Reasoning Engine (Google Gemini is now available alongside OpenAI and Anthropic on Amazon Bedrock), model selection also becomes a latency lever.
+Lighter models with narrower context windows can shave meaningful time off the reasoning step for well-scoped intents.

 For intent routing, resist the temptation to build a single monolithic Voice agent that handles all intents.
 The Atlas Reasoning Engine performs better with narrowly scoped Topics.
 A Voice agent handling billing inquiries should have a different Topic configuration than one handling technical support, even if they share underlying Actions.
 The routing logic between them belongs in Flow orchestration, not inside the agent’s Instructions.

 Escalation to human agents deserves explicit architectural attention.
 The handoff must transfer the full conversation transcript and the agent’s reasoning trace to the receiving agent’s screen in under 500 milliseconds.
-That requires Platform Events wired to a Service Console component; not a screen flow, which introduces a page reload that breaks the experience.
+That requires Platform Events wired to a Service Console component, not a screen flow, which introduces a page reload that breaks the experience.
+The native observability dashboards now available in Agentforce 360 make it possible to monitor escalation rates and reasoning accuracy in production; wire these into your operational runbooks from day one rather than treating them as a post-launch concern.

 Developer Pair-Programming Workflows with Agentforce 360

-The developer experience in Agentforce 360 is built around the premise that developers and agents collaborate on code, not that agents replace developers.
-The architectural implication is that you need to design the collaboration surface deliberately.
+The developer experience in Agentforce 360 is built around the premise that developers and agents collaborate on code.
+The architectural implication is that you need to design the collaboration surface deliberately, because the platform now gives you more control over that surface than it did at initial GA.

 What the Vibes Security Layer Means for Your Architecture